Andrevitali/g8-2024-website/_pages/kramdown.markdown

 <br>
 <br>

 The models successfully **pinpointed the sentiment associated with the target dish**, effectively filtering out irrelevant comments about other dishes, service, or the restaurant in general.
-This capability is particularly crucial since the **overall stars** assigned by the users, on which traditional apps rely on for their rankings, **lack the necessary granularity** to pick up on the full range of the opinions expressed in the text.
+This capability is particularly crucial since the **overall stars** assigned by the users, on which traditional apps rely for their rankings, **lack the necessary granularity** to pick up on the full range of the opinions expressed in the text.
 We argue that this limitation causes current platforms to overlook and lose a lot of prime information along the way.
 In contrast, the dish-specific sentiment analysis will give CraveIT a much more precise and detailed base for its ranking algorithm.

 <br>
 ### RANKING